AmbireTech/adex-protocol/components/smart-platform.md

 @TODO adex-smart-platform parameters: e.g. `{ batching: { maxEvents, maxTime } }`

-@TODO you can do an affiliate network, by rewarding the publisher if someone bought something on the site of the advertiser
+@TODO you can do an affiliate network, by rewarding the publisher if someone bought something on the site of the advertiser; in other words, adex can be used as an affiliates platform

 @TODO encrypt user's data in the SDK? with a key from the nodes?